If you’re looking for New Year’s Eve party ideas for teens, you’re in luck — these ideas were made with the help of my teenage son.

-Not only was my son making innocent plans for the holiday, he was comfortable having his friends join him for whatever festivities he had planned right under my nose!
+Not only was my son interested in making parent-approved plans for the holiday, he was comfortable having his friends join him for whatever festivities he had planned in our home where I would be present.

 I didn’t want to blow this opportunity, so I spent a lot of time trying to figure out how to make the evening fun and safe for him and his friends without being a helicopter parent or, on the other extreme, a completely absentee parent that lets the kids do whatever they want.